The Pillage of Rome (The Play)

 ALARIC.

-Indeed, ye are fortunate that mine heart is merciful and I am not truly wroth this day.
-If not, I would have allowed my men to destroy the famous Rome of the Roman Empire for good.
+Indeed.
+Thou art fortunate that mine heart is merciful and that I am not truly wroth this day.
+Else, I would have let my men raze this Rome of the empire to the ground.

 PELAGIUS.